WBBA COVID-19 Guidelines updated January 11, 2022.

 For these individuals, email the following information to firstname.lastname@example.org.
 This information should be provided for all household members who are involved with the WBBA (player, coach, team manager, etc.).

-In the event that a portion or the entire 21-22 season is cancelled or suspended, the WBBA will issue a prorated refund based on the WBBA costs incurred through the date of cancellation or suspension.
-The WBBA is a not for profit organization, which uses player registration fees to cover all expenses related to operating the House, Travel and Southwest basketball programs.
-These expenses include, but are not limited to, renting gym space, paying referees, buying uniforms, and registering for tournaments.
+In the event that a portion or the entire 22-23 season is canceled or suspended, the WBBA will issue a prorated refund based on the WBBA costs incurred through the date of cancellation or suspension.
+The WBBA is a not-for-profit organization, which uses player registration fees to cover all expenses related to operating the House, Travel and Southwest basketball programs.
+These expenses include but are not limited to, renting gym space, paying referees, buying uniforms, and registering for tournaments.
 Any refunded amounts will be program-specific and each family will be notified how much will be refunded and when payments will be issued after the WBBA conducts a thorough accounting of the incurred costs.